ksu-auv-team/sub-utilities/catkin_ws/src/submarine_msgs_srvs/README.md

 1. Add service.srv file to the srv directory
 2. In the CMakeLists.txt, under 'add_service_files' add ServiceFileName.srv under FILES
 3. Create a service node and a client node to run the service.
-Learn about service nodes at http://wiki.ros.org/ROS/Tutorials/WritingServiceClient%28python%29
+Learn about service nodes <a href="http://wiki.ros.org/ROS/Tutorials/WritingServiceClient%28python%29"> here</a>

 # Testing the Examples